norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 ```
  The proliferation of MVC + ORM frameworks like Spring, Ruby on Rails and Django did not introduce any revolutionary database technology, nor did they represent a leap forward in computer science.
 They leveraged a very different technology, _application design principals_, and fostered a leap forward in the _developer experience_.

-I see the same challenges in the generative AI landscape today as post-dot-com web development: flush with technology, pale in structure.
+I see the same challenges in the generative AI landscape today as post-dot-com web development: flush with technology, pale with structure.
-[Instructor](https://github.com/jxnl/instructor) is a library I used in a project about a year ago which monkey patches the OpenAI sdk to enforce response classes.
-Instructor released an ORM integration last week, allowing database objects and LLM objects to be swapped directly.
-The project is tightly coupled to the OpenAI product and I don't see the ORM integration evolving past a novelty - a service generating db objects in a vaccuum is kind of pointless, and I think you'll end up wrapping the classes and basically building them into oddly shaped tools calls to get any real value from it.
-But the idea does spark thoughts around what LLM software could look like, what form the abstractions could take on within a mature framework.
+[Instructor](https://github.com/jxnl/instructor) is a library that monkey patches OpenAI's sdk to enforce response classes.
+Instructor released an ORM integration last week that allows database objects and LLM objects to be swapped directly.
+The project is tightly coupled to the OpenAI product, and I don't see the ORM integration evolving past a novelty - a service generating db objects in a vaccuum is kind of pointless, and I think you'll end up wrapping the classes and basically building them into oddly shaped tools calls to get any real value from it.
+But the idea _does spark thoughts around what LLM software could look like, what form the abstractions could take on within a mature framework.
 This is the question we should all be asking right now, and one the old programmers are uniquely able to answer.

 #### What's out there
 The crop of OSS generative AI projects fall largely into one of two categories: mostly academic or mostly inexperienced.